 3.

 Select the visual aesthetic for your food photograph.
-Options include clean and modern, rustic and warm, dark and moody, bright and airy, and editorial.
+Options include Dark & moody, Bright & airy, Rustic, Editorial, Minimalist, and Other.
 Each aesthetic changes the lighting style, background textures, prop styling, and overall color grade of the output.
 Choose the one that matches your brand or the platform where you will use the image.

 4.

-Choose how many styled photos you want the workflow to generate.
+In the "Photo count" step, choose how many styled photos you want the workflow to generate.
+Options are 1, 2, or 4.
 Multiple outputs give you options to pick the best shot or use different images across platforms.
-Each generated photo features a unique composition and angle while maintaining the same aesthetic and dish presentation.

 5.